 High-Skilled Worker Development and Good Brain Retention.
 The Netherlands is a global leader in high-skilled worker development and brain retention.
-Intervention programmes such as Vitaal Vakmanschap (Thriving Professionals)178 and Taken van de Toekomst (Tomorrow's Tasks)179, spearheaded by the Netherlands Organisation for Applied Scientific Research, are well-known approaches to worker development and retaining talent domestically and attracting foreign talent.
+Intervention programs such as Vitaal Vakmanschap (Thriving Professionals) and Taken van de Toekomst (Tomorrow's Tasks), spearheaded by the Netherlands Organisation for Applied Scientific Research, are well-known approaches to worker development and retaining talent domestically and attracting foreign talent.
 Further, the Royal Netherlands Academy of Arts and Sciences has recorded there is no evidence of significant brain drain among the country's top scientific researchers.
-180 The same report noted that the Netherlands has strong research infrastructure that retains scientific talent; for instance, the Vidi and Vici scientific grants are highly valued, and 90 percent of researchers with these grants stay in the country long-term.
-181 According to a report published by the Amsterdam a Economic Board and StartupAmsterdam, the demand of tech talent at the junior level doubled in the 2017, with 26 job vacancy openings per available tech worker at this level.
-182
+The same report noted that the Netherlands has strong research infrastructure that retains scientific talent; for instance, the Vidi and Vici scientific grants are highly valued, and 90 percent of researchers with these grants stay in the country long-term.
+According to a report published by the Amsterdam Economic Board and StartupAmsterdam, the demand of tech talent at the junior level doubled in the 2017, with 26 job vacancy openings per available tech worker at this level.

 Bridged Knowledge-Technology Gap.
 Initiatives like 'WeTechRotterdam' aim to boost certain cities in the Netherlands as "a thriving and collaborative tech ecosystem", bridging the gap between knowledge creation and tech innovation.
-183 Further, the Government of the Netherlands specifically outlines a Top Sector Alliance for Knowledge and Innovation to encourage knowledge-sharing and "look for ways to get innovative products or services onto the market" by universities, the government, the private sector and research centers.
-184
+Further, the Government of the Netherlands specifically outlines a Top Sector Alliance for Knowledge and Innovation to encourage knowledge-sharing and "look for ways to get innovative products or services onto the market" by universities, the government, the private sector and research centers.

 Pro-Cluster Environment.
-The Netherlands' Brainport Development aims to strengthen the Eindhoven top technology region, and includes the High Tech Software Cluster, the
+The Netherlands' Brainport Development aims to strengthen the Eindhoven top technology region, and includes the High Tech Software Cluster, the Augmented Reality and Virtual Reality Cluster, and the Photon Delta Cluster.
+The sector employs more than 60,000 people, and records an increased competitiveness among its members, particularly in future technologies.